Archie Shepp biography

 classical elements with jazz very early in his career.

-training.
-He studied classical composition and piano for 12 years,
+his training.
+He studied classical composition and piano for 12

-beginning when he was a small child.
-He performed as a classical
+years, beginning when he was a small child.
+He performed as a

-pianist up until 1961, at which point he began playing in a Prague-based
+classical pianist up until 1961, at which point he began playing

-played with the violinist Jean-Luc Ponty.
-Kuhn had a measure of
+and played with the violinist Jean-Luc Ponty.
+Kuhn had a measure

-commercial success in the '70s.
-Geographically and musically speaking,
+of commercial success in the '70s.
+Geographically and musically

-Kühn was furthest apart from Europe during the second half
+speaking, Kühn was furthest apart from Europe during the

-of the 70's when he lived in California and joined the West Coast
+second half of the 70's when he lived in California and joined

-fusion scene.
-Crossover stars, such as Alphonse Mouson, Billy Cobham,
+the West Coast fusion scene.
+Crossover stars, such as Alphonse

-Michael Brecker, and Eddie Gomez participated in his recordings.
+Mouson, Billy Cobham, Michael Brecker, and Eddie Gomez participated

 His star faded a bit in the '80s, but Kuhn kept